marco-souza/deno-playground/README.md

 # DOL cli

-Simple dol cli made in Deno.
+Simple cli tool to give you the dollar exchange rates.

 ## Usage